En tierras salvajes: Production

 Production of the series began on March 13, 2017.
 It is the first production of Bambú Producciones with Televisa, created by Ramón Campos and Gema R. Neira, writers of the series Velvet and Gran Hotel, and produced by Salvador Mejía.
-The free version is by Liliana Abud and the adaptation for TV is from Katia Rodríguez and Victoria Orvañanos.
+The free version is by Liliana Abud and adaptation for TV is from Katia Rodríguez and Victoria Orvañanos.

 The production began filming in Tzintzuntzan, Michoacán.
 Much of the production takes place in the Televisa San Ángel forum 10.
-At the beginning of production, the actors were Salvador Mejía, Cristián de la Fuente, Diego Olivera, Horacio Pancheri, Mayrín Villanueva, Daniela Romo, Maricruz Nájera, César Évora, Ninel Conde, Ximena Córdoba, Emmanuel Palomares, among others.
-Halfway during filming, Villanueva exited the telenovela. Álvarez replaced her, and part of the filming had to be reshot.
+At the beginning of production, the actors present are Cristián de la Fuente, Diego Olivera, Horacio Pancheri, Mayrín Villanueva, Daniela Romo, Maricruz Nájera, César Évora, Ninel Conde, Ximena Córdoba, Emmanuel Palomares, among others.
+Halfway during filming, Villanueva exited the telenovela.
+Claudia Álvarez replaced her, and part of the filming had to be reshot.

 Casting

 On February 22, 2017, producer Salvador Mejía officially presented the cast of the telenovela, where the male protagonists would be de la Fuente, Olivera and Pancheri.
 Mayrín Villanueva had been chosen as the protagonist of the melodrama, but due to other commitments, she left the project.
-On February 27, 2017, journalist Martha Figueroa confirmed in the program Hoy that Villanueva will no longer be the one to take the star role, and that it had been assigned to Álvarez.
-Nerea Camacho was selected as Alejandra.
+On February 27, 2017, journalist Martha Figueroa confirmed on the program Hoy that Villanueva would no longer be the one to take the star role, and that it had been assigned to Claudia Álvarez.
+Meanwhile, Nerea Camacho was cast in the role of Alejandra.